kokkulatrilok03/konix_tax_harvesting/README.md

 🧮 Tax-Loss Harvesting - React (frontend-only)
 This repository contains a 100 % front-end implementation of a crypto tax-loss-harvesting tool.
-Everything (holdings, prices, gains / losses) is hard-coded in state, so you can clone, install and run without any back-end or API keys.
+Everything (holdings, prices, gains/losses) is hard-coded in state, so you can clone, install and run without any back-end or API keys.

 Desktop layout

 1 .
 Features
 Capital-gains dashboard
 • Pre-harvesting vs. after-harvesting cards
-• Totals update instantly when you tick / untick rows
+• Totals update instantly when you tick/untick rows

 Scrollable, Figma-accurate holdings table
 • Sticky header inside a rounded card